neefrehman/millzbot/server/README.md

 ## Middleware API

 For this project I've also included some functions that act as a middleware API.
 These connect the model to the platforms that the bot will be interacting with (in this case, Twitter, Slack, and a website for the bot).
 I've done this to separate each platform's concerns and dependencies from one another.
-These are each deployed as [Google Cloud Functions](https://cloud.google.com/functions), and you can find them in the `api` folder.
+These are each deployed as [Google Cloud Functions](https://cloud.google.com/functions), and you can find them in the [`functions` folder](https://github.com/neefrehman/millzbot/tree/master/server/functions).